berguner/variant_calling_pipeline/README.md

 ### 2.2.
 Installation
 - Clone this repository
+- Install the required software and/or pull the docker image:
+`docker pull berguner/bsf_variant_calling:0.3`
-- Install the included MultiQC plugin:
+- Install the custom MultiQC plugin:
 `python3 /path/to/multiqc_variant_calling/setup.py install`
 - Collect the necessary reference files listed in the pipeline configuration file `variant_calling_config_hg38.yaml` and update the paths in this file.
+Most of the files are from [GATK Resource Bundle](https://gatk.broadinstitute.org/hc/en-us/articles/360035890811-Resource-bundle).

 ## 3. Using the Pipeline